How to earn Soul Ash so you can craft and upgrade Legendaries in Shadowlands

 How to earn Soul Ash

-There are only two ways to earn Soul Ash: by completing the initial quests to enter Torghast (for example, Explore Torghast) and from finishing off your weekly Torghast challenges.
+There are only three ways to earn Soul Ash: by completing the initial quests to enter Torghast (for example, Explore Torghast), from finishing off your weekly Torghast challenges, and doing a few missions that show up on your Adventure Table.
 The introductory quests will reward a total of 1000 Soul Ash but can be done once per character, so they’re only good for an early boost.
+Adventure Table missions award 120 Soul Ash, offering another small boost.
 Running Torghast will be how you’ll earn Soul Ash throughout the expansion.

 Torghast is a randomly generated roguelike dungeon for 1 to 5 players, and the goal is to fight your way through as many floors of the dungeon as possible.
 Every week, two separate wings (out of six) of Torghast will be available for you to dive into.
 Each wing has eight layers.